Clive Myrie: Awards

 Myrie has won several nominations for his work, most significantly for his role in the BAFTA-nominated BBC team behind coverage of the Mozambique floods in 2000.
 He was awarded the Bayeux-Calvados Award for war correspondents for his reporting of ethnic violence on the island of Borneo.

 In 2016, he received an honorary doctorate from Staffordshire University.

 In 2019, the University of Sussex awarded him a "Doctor of the University" degree.

-In 2022, he received an honorary doctorate from University of Bolton, which he described as "an honour".
+In 2022, he received the honorary degree of Doctor of Social Science for his outstanding contribution to broadcasting, television and society from the University of Bolton, which he described as "an honour".

+In July 2023, Myrie received an honorary degree of Doctor of Arts (HonDA) from Edge Hill University.

 In the RTS Television Journalism Awards 2021, Myrie was named both "Television Journalist of the Year" and "Network Presenter of the Year", winning the accolades "for his versatile, measured and compelling style".

+In November 2024, Myrie was awarded an Honorary Doctorate from the University of the West of Scotland.

+In June 2025, Myrie was awarded an honorary degree from the University of Oxford.